renzol2/digital-garden/pages/disability-studies.md

 - 17% of the world's population is disabled
 - 19% of Americans are disabled
   - 12% have a severe disability
-  - 33% are cognivitive in nature (invisible)
+  - 33% are cognitive in nature (invisible)
   - 50% are >65 years old
 - 5.2% school aged children (2.8 million)